Abd al-A'la al-Sabziwari

-He was briefly the head of the Najaf seminary after the death of al-Khoei in 1992.
-After al-Sabzawari's death in 1993, there was competition between Ali al-Sistani and a few other senior jurists, to lead the seminary.
-It was after the fall of the Ba'athist regime, that al-Sistani took exclusive control of the marja'iya.
+He was briefly the head of the Najaf seminary after the death of Khoei in 1992.
+After Sabzawari's death in 1993, there was competition between Ali Sistani and a few other senior jurists, to lead the seminary.
+It was after the fall of the Ba'athist regime, that Sistani took exclusive control of the marja'iya.

 He is dubbed a renewer in Quranic exegesis, and this is seen in his notable book Mawahib al-Rahman.